Altmark incident: Incident

 This incident is frequently cited as the last Royal Navy action with cutlasses.
 However, the HMS Cossack Association do not believe this to be true.
 Barton and McGrath, the authors of British Naval Swords and Swordsmanship, also think that is dubious and point out that Frischauer and Jackson, the authors of The Altmark Affair, interviewed a large number of the crew, none of whom verified the use of cutlasses.
 Barton and McGrath suggest that idea may have originated from German accusations that the British were "sea-pirates".
 However, Jim Rhodes, a former crew member of Cossack, wrote in the April 2002 newsletter of the Association that he had witnessed a cutlass being carried by one of the boarding party.
 Rhodes had not taken part in the action, had watched from B Gun deck and had been too far to identify the cutlass holder.
 Rhodes stated that four cutlasses had been kept on board for ceremonial purposes.

 Seven German sailors were killed, and eleven wounded during the fighting, six seriously.
 The German dead were buried in Sogndal Cemetery above Jøssingfjord.
-HMS Cossack left the Jøssingfjord just after midnight on 17 February.
+HMS Cossack left the Jøssingfjorden just after midnight on 17 February.
 The Norwegian escorts protested but did not intervene.
 The official explanation later given by the Norwegian government was that according to international treaty, a neutral country was not obliged to resist a vastly-superior force.